apache/spark/docs/security.rst

 Additionally, if you are using Active Directory, and are not explicitly specifying an OU that your users are in, you will need to change ``search_scope`` to "SUBTREE".

+Valid search_scope options can be found in the `ldap3 Documentation <http://ldap3.readthedocs.org/searches.html?highlight=search_scope>`_

 .. code-block:: bash

     [webserver]